 You can use a view just like any other data source.
 You can even link it to other sources by defining a relationship.
 When you save an answer as a view, and then use it as a source in a new search, it is similar to doing a nested query in SQL, only much easier to create.

-Suppose you have created a search on the sales fact table that shows the top ten Sales Reps by revenue for the first quarter.
-Then you want to do some further investigations on that set of data, like ranking them by how much they discounted a specific product using data from the orders fact table.
-Unless you save your first answer as a view, certain explorations like this won’t be possible.
-If you want to do this, here are the steps at a high level:
+Suppose you created a search on the sales fact table that shows the top ten Sales Reps by revenue, for the first quarter.
+Then you want to do some further investigation on that subset of data, such as ranking them by how much they discounted a specific product based on data from the orders fact table.
+Unless you save your first answer as a view, and then search over that view, you cannot get your answers.

 Create the first search, and save it as a view.

-Create a new search that includes your view and the other sources you linked with it.
+Create a new search that includes your view and the other sources linked with it.

-Creating a worksheet will make it easier for people to search using your view and any related tables.
+Creating a worksheet makes it easier for people to search using your view and any related tables.

 Best practices for using views

 To be able to join a view with a base table, your installation must be configured to allow this.
-The view cannot have more than 5 tables involved, and the number of rows in the view cannot be greater than 1000.
+The view cannot have more than 5 tables, and the number of rows in the view cannot exceed 10 million rows.

-The order of the objects being linked (joined) matters, this is because joins are directional.
-The table or view with the foreign key needs to occur in the first (left) position.
-The table or view with the primary key should be in the second (right) position.
+The order of the objects being linked (joined) matters, because joins are directional.
+The table or view with the foreign key must be in the first (left) position.
+The table or view with the primary key must be in the second (right) position.

-For the best performance, views should have 50 or fewer columns and no more than 10 million rows.
+For best performance, views should have 50 or fewer columns, and no more than 10 million rows.
 If your View has more than 10 million rows, consider materializing it.
 If your View has more than 40 million rows, consider sharding it.

-You can use an ETL (extract, transform, load) process to circumvent these limitations.
+You can use an ETL (extract, transform, load) processes to circumvent these limitations.